Alex-Ecstasy/PriceSpy/README.md

 When parsing, various kinds of artifacts often appear in the lines, they also had to be calculated separately (maybe something was left)

 ## What will be changed:
-- Improve code readability by adding a single parsing method for all sites
 - Combine classes of site product cards and product cards from price lists
 - Add sorting of results in ascending order of prices
 - Change the layout of the cards so that more information fits on one page without scrolling